Murgh Makhani (Butter Chicken)

 7. 1/2 tablespoon garlic paste

-Note: You can make the sauce right when you are making this dish (use recipe below) or use 2 cups of the Makhani Masala (without the cream added to it) if you have it already frozen and stored.
+Note on the Sauce: You can make the sauce right when you are making this dish (use recipe below) or use 2 cups of the Makhani Masala (without the cream added to it) if you have it already frozen and stored.

 Whatever you use, pre made/frozen or make it now, use 2 cups of the Sauce/Makhani Masala.
 If you are making now as per the recipe below and have extra, freeze it for later use.